 - High-Impact Technology Projects “that can substantially increase an organization's efficiency, effectiveness and sustainability;”

-In other words, the Fidelity Foundation wants to support projects that are very big in scope, and expects your vision for your music program—and your organization’s growth—to be rigorously planned.
+In other words, the Fidelity Foundation seeks to support projects that are big in scope and rigorously planned.

-A couple of more words to the wise: the foundation does not distribute grants for general operating support.
-On the other hand, it particularly likes initiatives where its giving incentives other donors (through matching gift challenges, for example).
+Additionally, the foundation does not distribute grants for general operating support.
+However, it prefers initiatives where its giving incentives other donors (through matching gift challenges, for example).
 In fact, it does not want to be the sole funder of any arts and culture project, as it considers “an organization's ability to attract a broad range of support as key to its strength and sustainability.”

 It all amounts to a very business-oriented approach to arts and culture giving, and that makes the Fidelity Foundation a unique funder.

-Another aspect that sets the foundation apart: It accepts an online LOI from anyone, so long as your music project is part of a 501(c)(3) operating in the U.S. or Canada.
+Another aspect that sets the foundation apart: It accepts an online LOI from anyone, as long as the music project is part of a 501(c)(3) operating in the U.S. or Canada.

 The Fidelity Foundation accepts LOIs on a rolling basis.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)